houby-studio/small-business-fridge/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/houby-studio/small-business-fridge/issues)
 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/houby-studio/small-business-fridge/blob/master/LICENSE)

+**Small Business Fridge** is a super simple system for sharing foods and drinks with colleagues, it offers simple, mostly intuitive UI, which offers what products are available, how many and for how much.
+Customers can buy product with one simple click.
+The only other thing they have to do is to take the product and consume it and pay it later with QR code.

 ## Disclaimer

 This tool was exclusively developed for ourselves, colleagues in IT department, but we have commited to make it FOSS and hopefully configurable enough to allow others to use it if they want!